Find Grad Schools

 • Research Technician

-In 2016, there was an estimated number of 46,100 jobs in the United States for Automotive Engineering Technician.
+In the United States, there were 46,100 jobs for Automotive Engineering Technician in 2016.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 2,300 new jobs for Automotive Engineering Technician by 2026.
-The BLS estimates 4,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.

 undefined